syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/legend.md

 ## Arrow page navigation

-By default, the page number will be enabled while legend paging.
-Now, you can disable that page number and also you can get left and right arrows for page navigation.
-You have to set `false` value to `enablePages` to get this support.
+The page number will always be visible when using legend paging.
+Now, it is possible to disable the page number and enable page navigation with the left and right arrows.
+To render the arrow page navigation, set the `enablePages` property to **false**.

 {% if page.publishingplatform == "typescript" %}